business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Hardware and Installation

-Most providers offer dashcams (many of them powered by artificial intelligence), asset trackers, trailer trackers, heavy equipment trackers and driver ID readers.
+Most providers offer dashcams (many of them powered by AI), asset trackers, trailer trackers, heavy equipment trackers and driver ID readers.

 Driver Safety and Performance

-GPS fleet management systems allow companies to monitor the performance of their drivers for safety and fuel efficiency.
+GPS fleet tracking systems allow companies to monitor the performance of their drivers for safety and fuel efficiency.

 Incidents of unsafe driving that wastes fuel are recorded and sent to the control dashboard, including events like harsh driving, speeding, hard braking, rapid acceleration, aggressive cornering, idling, fuel usage, cell phone distractions, unauthorized usage and engine on/off times.